probmods/probmods2/chapters/03-conditioning.md

 ~~~~

 What if the ball comes to rest at the left side, under the large circle (x about 60)?
 The right side?

+**TODO: This plot is a bit confusing, since it's not clear how to map the x axis onto the picture above -- can we explicitly force x lims to be 0-???**

 **TODO: the model here is too certain about the physics: it knows just how the ball will bounce off the pegs... should add collision noise? anyhow discuss this?**